City-of-Helsinki/kerrokantasi/README.md

 ```

 In production, configuration is done with corresponding environment variables.
 See `config_dev.env.example`
-for the environment variables needed to set in production.
+for the environment variables needed to set in production and read "Configuration" below.

 Local development quickstart
 ----------------------